iantolentino/Room-Temp-Monitoring-Tool/README.md

 ## 📄 **License**

 This project is licensed under the **MIT License** - feel free to use, modify, and distribute for any purpose.

----

-## 🎉 **Enjoy Your Protected System!**

-With ThermoGuard running, you can work and play with peace of mind knowing your device is protected from overheating damage.
-The app will automatically alert you before temperatures reach dangerous levels, giving you time to take preventive action.

-**Stay cool and protected!** ❄️🛡️

----

 *ThermoGuard - Because your hardware deserves protection.*